All Episodes

 It's just a clump of cells.

-It's just uh a zygote uh it's it's not a human being.
+It's not a human being.

 It's more complex than that.

-Basically Trump is going around boasting now that everyone who comes up against him, he crushes like a bug because they're losers.
+Basically, Trump is going around boasting now that everyone who comes up against him, he crushes like a bug because they're losers.

-So like Rand Paul uh did this big swaggering you want a piece of me thing at the beginning of the Republican debate and Rand Paul's numbers have nosedived into the briny since then so it didn't work out for him.
+So like Rand Paul did this big swaggering you want a piece of me thing at the beginning of the Republican debate and Rand Paul's numbers have nosedived into the briny since then.

 Ted Cruz has sat off to one side on that.

-Uh Cruz is more friendly according to what mood you catch Trump in.
+Cruz is more friendly according to what mood you catch Trump in.

 Cruz has been more friendly to legal immigration.

-But Cruz figures that i he actually can talk about illegal immigration less offensively than Trump because he himself is an Hispanic.
+But Cruz figures that he actually can talk about illegal immigration less offensively than Trump because he himself is an Hispanic.

 But I would probably do the same thing too if I ran for president.

-But be that as it may, Ted Cruz is of Hispanic origin and and he can talk about these things in a way that is less offensive supposedly than Trump.
+But be that as it may, Ted Cruz is of Hispanic origin and he can talk about these things in a way that is less offensive supposedly than Trump.

 But he can't do it right now because Trump's sucking all the oxygen out of the room.

-So instead he's ramping up his campaign on an issue that Trump's largely left alone, this Planned Parenthood thing, and he's going and shoring up pastors and the evangelical vote in all fifty states to try and get Planned Parenthood defunded.
+So instead he's ramping up his campaign on an issue that Trump's largely left alone, this Planned Parenthood thing, and he's going and shoring up pastors and the evangelical vote in all 50 states to try and get Planned Parenthood defunded.

 You've got to have the issues.

-You know, who knows what is Jeb Bush's position on the IRS, the corrupt IRS, if you've got a corrupt revenue the the two most things, you can get away with an awful lot of stuff.
+If you've got a corrupt revenue, the two most things, you can get away with an awful lot of stuff.

-But if you've got a corrupt Justice Department and a corrupt revenue agency you are no longer a respectable nation.
+But if you've got a corrupt Justice Department and a corrupt revenue agency, you are no longer a respectable nation.

-And the fact of the matter is that under this regime you have a corrupt justice agency and a corrupt revenue agency.
+And the fact of the matter is that under this regime, you have a corrupt justice agency and a corrupt revenue agency.

 Because if you don't even talk about it, you can't move the meter on it.